sktime/enhancement-proposals/steps/24_skpro_polars_support_integration/step.md

         # pass to inner _predict_interval
         pred_int = self._predict_interval(X=X_inner, coverage=coverage)

-	*valid, output_config = check_transform_config(self)
+	*valid, output_config = _check_output_config(self)
 	*if valid:
+		convert_to_mtype, convert_to_scitype = _transform_output(output_config)
+	else:
+		convert_to_mtype = self._y_metadata["mtype"]
-		*transform_adapter = output_config["dense"]
+		convert_to_scitype = "Table"

-		*adapter, columns = get_config_adapter(transform_adapter, pred_int)
-		*pred_int = adapter.create_container(pred_int, columns)
+	*pred_int = convert(
+		pred_int,
+		from_type = self.get_tag("y_inner_mtype"),
+		to_type=convert_to_mtype,
+		as_scitype=convert_to_scitype,
+		store=self._X_converter_store,
+		)
         return pred_int

 ```

 We insert a few new lines denoted by * to indicate new functionality.
 First we ensure that the user has utilized the `set_output` function to pass in a new transform.
-If the user has a "transform" defined (see section 8.2), then we first check that it is a valid "transform".
-Once we have a valid output container from the user, we locate the corresponding adapter class using the function `get_config_adapter` and select the correct adapter class from the adapters module (this can be implemented as part of https://github.com/sktime/skpro/pull/392).
-Inside `get_config_adapter` we also do any necessary conversions of the columns (and potentially index?) into appropriate format.
-Finally, we use the adapter's specific create container function to create the dataframe in the container specified in `set_output` with the correct column names.
+If the user has a "transform" defined (see section 8.2), then we first check that it is a valid "transform" via `_check_output_config`.
+Once we have a valid output container from the user, we locate the corresponding `mtype` and `scitype` based on the function in question ('Proba' for quantiles and interval, and 'Table' for var and predict) using `_transform_output`.
+Finally, the conversion methods in `convert` will then handle the conversions between the original type to the desired user output data container.

 If the `set_output` function was not used (i,e valid is False), then we skip this code block and move straight to return the prediction dataframe.

-Similar adaptations can be followed inside `predict_quantiles`, `predict_var` and `predict_proba`.
+Similar adaptations can be followed inside `predict_quantiles`, `predict_var` and.
 We will first call `._check_X` and convert input X if necessary into the correct mtype.
 Then, if the user specified a new transform container through `set_output`, we verify that the transform value passed in from the user is a valid key, and then call the convert output function to transform.

 To summarize, all `predict_` functions inside `regression._base.py` will have the new code marked in * to facilitate the checking, convert of the output data container.
-The actual conversion method `create_container` will depend on the adapter specified as part of the `transform` specification done by the user.
-This method could be potentially be implemented as part of https://github.com/sktime/skpro/pull/392
+Validations for user specified output data container will be validated through `_check_output_config`, and then the correct mtype/scitypes will be obtained through `_transform_output`.
+The actual conversion method `convert `will then convert the data container as specified by the user using `set_output`.

 ### Potential Conversion combinations